On Top (Johnny Ruffo song)

-"On Top" is the debut single by Australian recording artist Johnny Ruffo.
+"On Top" is the debut single by Australian singer Johnny Ruffo.
 It was written by Ruffo, Michael Tan, Anthony Egizii and David Musumeci.
 "On Top" was released digitally on 15 June 2012.
 The song debuted at number twenty-eight on the ARIA Singles Chart and eventually peaked at number fourteen.
 It was certified Platinum by the Australian Recording Industry Association (ARIA), denoting shipments of 70,000 copies.
 The music video was filmed in Sydney and features the iconic city sky line and Australian celebrity chef, model, restaurateur, and cookbook author Sarah Todd.